kubernetes/enhancements/keps/sig-auth/3257-trust-anchor-sets/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 This feature is gated by the ClusterTrustBundle feature gate.
-The feature gate controls:
+The feature gate
+controls:

 * Whether or not kube-apiserver will accept operations on ClusterTrustBundle objects.

-* Whether or not kube-apiserver will accept webhook and aggregated API server backend configs that refer to ClusterTrustBundle objects.

 * Whether or not kubelet will accept pemTrustAnchors projected volume sources in pod specs.